 I am the lead author of The Cambridge Introduction to Scenography, (Cambridge University Press, 2009) and the author of chapters and articles on spectacle, phenomenology,the materiality of scenography and scenographic research methods which have contributed to the emerging field of scenography internationally.
 I am the co-editor of Scenography Expanded: An Introduction to Contemporary Performance Design (Bloomsbury Methuen, 2017).
 With Scott Palmer (University of Leeds) and Stephen Di Benedetto (University of Miami) I am co-editor of the Performance + Design book series for Bloomsbury Methuen.

-I was Director of Learning and Teaching for the School of Performance and Cultural Industries from 2008-2011.
-I was vice-chair of the Association of Courses in Theatre Design from 2003-2011.
-I am currently Programme Leaderfor MA Performance Design.
+I was Director of Learning and Teaching for the School of Performance and Cultural Industries from 2008-2011, Deputy Head of School 2015-2019, Acting Director of Research and Innovation 2016-17 and Acting Head of School 2017-2018.
+I am currently Programme Leader for MA Performance Design.

 - Programme Leader MA Performance Design